Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 * [W3schools.com:](https://www.w3schools.com/) W3 was a great resource for random rules and code while working on this project.

-* [YouTube.com:](https://youtube.com/) Youtube was another great resource for code tips and especially with css design.
+* [YouTube.com:](https://youtube.com/) Youtube was another great resource for code tips and especially with css design and JavaScript.

-* [Quackit.com:](https://www.quackit.com/css/properties/webkit/css_-webkit-transform.cfm) Used to test and understand how to rotate the social icons when hovered.

 * [Boostrap](https://embed.plnkr.co/plunk/LpJLnT) Used also for animating the footer social icons

+* [Emailjs](https://emailjs.com/)The code for the EmailJS was a mixture of using the documentation found on the website, following the CI tutorial videos on EmailJS, and my own knowledge and practice put into place.

 * Precious Ijege (Mentor): My mentor Precious helped with advising on what was needed for this website and encouraged me throughout the building process.